observant2/nimtellij/README.md

 Nim Language Support for IntelliJ.

 The [nim language server](https://github.com/PMunch/nimlsp) must be in your PATH.
+Just run `nimble install nimlsp`.

 ## Development